kngpvrk/BP1-SeismicWavePropagation/README.md

 ### Setting up the Project and Running the Code

-To start setting up the project, create a new directory where you want to store the project and initialize the project by cloning this repository.
+To start setting up the project, create a new file as well as a new directory in your prefered coding environment where you want to store the project.
+Subsequently, initialize the project by cloning this repository.
 Then open your terminal and execute the following command:

 ```
 git clone https://github.com/kngpvrk/BP1-SeismicWavePropagation.git
 BP1-SeismicWavePropagation
 ```

-The last step is to execute the code by running the following line in the Julia REPL:
+The final step is to execute the code by running the following line in Julia REPL:

 ```
 include("BWp1_Trapp_code.jl")